-Banca Etica was created in 1999 by a big coalition of the major italian social organizations who wanted to create a place where savers, driven by the common desire of a more transparent and responsible management of financial resources, may meet socio-economic initiatives, inspired by the values of a sustainable social and human development.
+Banca Etica was created in 1999 by a big coalition of the major italian social organisations who wanted to create a place where savers, driven by the common desire of a more transparent and responsible management of financial resources, may meet socio-economic initiatives, inspired by the values of sustainable social and human development.

 Banca Etica is characterised by the principle of, a shareholder supremacy: when voting, all shareholders have the same power, regardless of the number of shares owned, according to the principle ‘one person, one vote’.
 Today, the bank counts on 80 local shareholder groups resulting in more than 40,000 shareholders.

 Products and services include savings accounts, current accounts, debit and credit cards, affinity cards with organisations like Amnesty International, payment services and online banking.

-Typically, Banca Etica´s focus is financing organisations operating within the third-sector that carry out civil society oriented economic projects, having the legal form of cooperative societies, associations or social institutions.
-In the last years, the bank has started to include working with profit organisations that are focused on organic food, green energy and employee buyout.
+Typically, Banca Etica´s focus is in financing organisations operating within the third-sector that carry out civil society oriented economic projects, having the legal form of cooperative societies, associations or social institutions.
+In the recent years , the bank has started to include working with for-profit organisations that are focused on organic food, green energy and employee buy-outs.